onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

-    containing instance specific info (attribute-value pairs), not obtainable from any ONAP inventory databases or other sources, referenced and used an input by playbooks, shall be provisioned (and distributed) in advance of use, e.g., xNF instantiation.
+    containing instance specific info (attribute-value pairs), not obtainable from any ONAP inventory databases or other sources, referenced and used an input by playbooks, shall be provisioned (and distributed) in advance of use, e.g., VNF or PNF instantiation.
 Recommendation is to avoid these instance specific, manually created in advance of instantiation, files.

-The Ansible Server will determine if a playbook invoked to execute an xNF action finished successfully or not using the "PLAY_RECAP" summary in Ansible log.
+The Ansible Server will determine if a playbook invoked to execute an VNF or PNF action finished successfully or not using the "PLAY_RECAP" summary in Ansible log.
 The playbook will be considered to successfully finish only if the "PLAY RECAP" section at the end of playbook execution output has no unreachable hosts and no failed tasks.
 Otherwise, the playbook